China asks host countries to protect lawful rights of Chinese companies, staff

 he rejected claims of foreign human rights groups and said, the people of all ethnicities in Xinjiang, just like the people living in other regions of China, were enjoying better lives, working conditions and brighter prospect for development.

-“Peace and stability in Xinjiang will not be changed by whatever words
+“Peace and stability in Xinjiang would not be changed by whatever words

 from these foreign groups,” he added.